usherlabs/usher-referrals/packages/app/README.md

 1. Make sure you have followed the install instructions provided at the root of this repository.
 2. Navigate to this directory in your terminal.
+3. Read the `.env.example` to learn which services to incorporate.
+4. Copy the `.env.example` to a `.env` file within the `packages/app`
-3. Execute `yarn dev` to start the development server.
+5. Execute `yarn dev` to start the development server.

 The app should now be accessible at `http://localhost:3000`.